website-icon/standard/standard.md

 https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types ?
 AFAICT IANA hosts no mapping of MIME type to extension.]

-If several names can be satisfied by the same content, a file with this content can be symlinked to all those names.
+If several names can be satisfied by the same content, a single file with this content MAY be symlinked or otherwise made available by all those names.

 ### Formal Syntax